SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/analysis/output_difference.md

 # Output Difference (output_difference.py)

 ## Purpose
-Compares and stores a reference value and a test value for an output variable.
+Stores and compares a reference value and test value for an output variable.

 ## Functionality
 get_difference() returns the difference between the reference and test value.